gvwilson/thirdbit/src/fiction/makers-return/index.md

 fiction: true
 ---

-- Final book in the trilogy (will be a good opportunity for me to practice endings)
+- Final book in the trilogy
+  - Will be a good opportunity for me to practice endings
 - Major points
   - The last of the Makers' ships returns
   - Only a couple of adults have survived: the other passengers are all children
-  - They think the bots and "brids" (hybrids) are meant to serve them
+  - They think bots and "brids" (hybrids) are meant to serve them
   - Blazes and other hard-line Operators want to go to war
-  - The bots are split as well (uneasy alliance)
+  - The bots are split as well: form an uneasy alliance with the Operators
+  - A child from each side must work together to prevent war
 - Story is told from two points of view
   - Sindy has never felt like she fits in
+  - Violet's whole world is gone
-  - Violet has spoken with several imprisoned brids over the years
+  - But Violet has spoken with several imprisoned brids over the years
+    - Refer back to "In Heck" encounter with Maddy
-  - Sindy: "I'm not one of them, but I'm not one of you either."
+  - Sindy: "I'm not one of them (meaning hybrids), but I'm not one of you either (meaning human)."
-  - Violet (later): "I'm not one of them, but I'm not one of you any more."
+  - Violet (later, to the adult humans): "I'm not one of them (meaning hybrids), but I'm not one of you any more."
+- Big bang at the end
-- Moment of crisis: Patient restores itself from a backup copy
+  - Patient restores itself from a backup copy
   - Is furious that the Makers aren't what it expected
-  - Wants to blow up their ship (and the whole valley with it)
+  - So it wants to blow up their ship (and the whole valley with it)
-  - In the end, Dockety takes what's left of Patient to the Tailor for mending
-  - And the remaining children are woken up into a strange new world
+  - Sindy and Violet are the only ones who realize it is back
 - Characters
   - Rusty Bridge
     - Sindy (co-protagonist)